uclab-potsdam/syllabus-site/data.md

 Aiming to visualize structures of a social-ecological economy, each student carried out a small data visualization project, spanning data collection, visualization design, and iterative prototyping.

-The visualizations are based on practices and principles encountered during the visits, readings, and exchanges throughout the semester.
+The following visualization projects are based on the practices and principles encountered during the visits, readings, and exchanges throughout the semester.